Skip navigation

 • tell your doctor if you or anyone in your family has or has ever had short QT syndrome (condition that increases the risk of irregular heartbeat, dizziness, fainting, or sudden death).
 Your doctor will probably tell you not to take isavuconazonium.

-• tell your doctor if you have or have ever had an irregular heart beat, low blood levels of potassium, other heart problems, or liver problems.
+• tell your doctor if you have or have ever had an arrhythmia (abnormal heart rate or rhythm) or other heart problems, a low level of potassium in your blood, cancer of the blood cells, or liver problems.

 • tell your doctor if you are pregnant or plan to become pregnant.
-You should use birth control to prevent pregnancy during your treatment with isavuconazonium and for 28 days after your final dose.
-Talk to your doctor about types of birth control that will work for you.
+You should not become pregnant during your treatment with isavuconazonium and for 28 days after your final dose.
+Talk to your doctor about birth control methods that you can use during your treatment.
 If you become pregnant while taking isavuconazonium, call your doctor.
 Isavuconazonium may harm the fetus.

 What special dietary instructions should I follow?